Addressing Hazing Concerns

 Whether your chapter has a problem with hazing or you simply want to help change the course of your campus culture, the following list may help you bring the needed awareness to the dangers of hazing.

-- Discuss subtle forms of hazing—remind members that not all hazing is physical and provide examples that individuals might not typically include.
+- Discuss power differential.
+Remind members that not all hazing is physical and provide examples that individuals might not typically include.

 - Create sample case studies.

 - Discuss and define tradition.
-Look at positive vs. negative traditions.
-Be willing to discard outdated traditions.
+Look at positive versus negative traditions.
+Do traditions violate policy and go against our institution’s Meliora Values?
+Be open to discarding outdated traditions.

 Adapted from the 2006 National Hazing Prevention Week resource guide.